-In liquidation, payment of allowed credits will have the following order of precedence:
+In a liquidation scenario, payment of allowed credits will have the following order of precedence:

-- First: Salaries and labor benefits owed to workers, as well as contributions to pension funds and required debt to the Social Security of Health. - Second: Alimony credits (only applicable for bankruptcy of individuals). - Third: Credits secured by mortgages, guarantees involving movable assets (pledges), warrants or precautionary measures against the debtor's assets, provided that said guarantees or liens were duly registered and the precautionary measures were attached before the commencement of the bankruptcy process. - Fourth: Tax debts including taxes, fees, rates, contributions, interests and fines. - Fifth: All remaining unsecured credits that were not considered above.
+- First: Salaries and labor benefits owed to workers, as well as contributions to pension funds (public and private) and required debt to ESSALUD-Social Security of Health. - Second: Alimony credits (only applicable for bankruptcy of individuals). - Third: Credits secured by mortgages, guarantees involving movable assets (pledges), warrants or precautionary measures against the debtor's assets, provided that said guarantees or liens were duly registered and the precautionary measures were attached before the commencement of the bankruptcy process. - Fourth: Tax debts including taxes, fees, rates, contributions, interests and fines. - Fifth: All remaining unsecured credits that were not considered above.